Chapter 59: The Role of Observer — Observer and Observed

 - Surprise and unexpectedness

-59.16 The Evolution of Mathematical Consciousness
+59.16 The Evolution of Mathematical Observer

-Historical Development: Mathematical consciousness has evolved:
+Historical Development: Mathematical observer has evolved:

-- Greek geometry: Spatial-visual consciousness
+- Greek geometry: Spatial-visual observer

-- Medieval algebra: Abstract symbolic consciousness
+- Medieval algebra: Abstract symbolic observer

-- Renaissance calculus: Dynamic process consciousness
+- Renaissance calculus: Dynamic process observer

-- Modern set theory: Foundational consciousness
+- Modern set theory: Foundational observer

-- Contemporary category theory: Structural consciousness
+- Contemporary category theory: Structural observer

-59.17 Consciousness and Mathematical Infinity
+59.17 Observer and Mathematical Infinity

 59.18 The Role of Embodiment